Every contractor who runs their own limited company needs to be aware of the punishing and controversial legislation known as IR35.

 And the most realistic way is to succeed is to suggest the terms you wish to have changed in your existing contract.

-Step 4: Letter of confirmation of arrangements
+Step 4: Confirmation of arrangements document

 If the client has agreed to the changes then you will be in a stronger position.
 But sometimes the client may agree in principle that the contract does not reflect the true arrangement, but for operational reasons will not be able to agree to the contract itself being changed.